devStoyanov/FortiFlask/README.md

 APP_FOLDER=/home/app/web
 FLASK_SECRET_KEY=your_secret_key_here

-.env.prod.db content:
+- .env.prod.db content:

 POSTGRES_USER=your_postgres_username
 POSTGRES_PASSWORD=your_postgres_password
 POSTGRES_DB=your_postgres_db_name

-Start the application using Docker Compose:
+* Start the application using Docker Compose:
-In FortiFlask folder run docker-compose -f docker-compose.prod.yml up -d --build This command will build and start application containers in detached mode.
+In FortiFlask folder run:
+- docker-compose -f docker-compose.prod.yml up -d --build
+- This command will build and start application containers in detached mode.

-To create the tables in database in FortiFlask directory run: docker-compose -f docker-compose.prod.yml exec web python manage.py create_db
+* To create the tables in database in FortiFlask directory run:
+- docker-compose -f docker-compose.prod.yml exec web python manage.py create_db

+* You can check if the tables are created successfully by running:
+- docker-compose exec -f docker-compose.prod.yml db psql --username=your_postgres_username --dbname=your_postgres_db_name
+* In psql type:
-You can check if the tables are created successfully by running: docker-compose exec -f docker-compose.prod.yml db psql --username=your_postgres_username --dbname=your_postgres_db_name In psql type \l to List the databases type \dt to List the tables there should be two tables user and contacts
+- \l to List the databases
+- \dt to List the tables there should be two tables user and contacts

-If you have permission problems with entrypoint.prod.sh in FortiFlask directory run: chmod +x services/web/entrypoint.prod.sh
+* If you have permission problems with entrypoint.prod.sh in FortiFlask directory run:
+- chmod +x services/web/entrypoint.prod.sh

 # Documentation

-Swagger documentation is available in http://localhost:1337
+* Swagger documentation is available in http://localhost:1337

 # CI/CD